This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 The Inca Trail arrives on foot

 I spared a thought for the ladies I had met earlier in the week who were now on their final day of the Inca Trail; they were going to arrive at Machu Picchu for sunrise tomorrow feeling as filthy and tired as I was at this moment.

-To be honest, while I had always thought I would arrive at Machu Picchu on the same route, taking the train with the chance to rest up before exploring the lost city suddenly seemed like a no brainer.
-Having read the things to know before doing the Inca Trail I was aware of just how tough that hike is and even though it’s ‘cheating’ coming by train, my leg cramps were not feeling guilty.
+To be honest, while I had always thought I would arrive at Machu Picchu on the same route, taking the train with the chance to rest before exploring the lost city suddenly seemed like a no-brainer.
+Having read the things to know before doing the Inca Trail, I was aware of just how tough that hike is, and even though it’s ‘cheating’ coming by train, my leg cramps were not feeling guilty.

 Ollantaytambo to Machu Picchu by train

-The train journey from Ollantaytambo to Machu Picchu takes just under two hours, winding along the sometimes single track route.
+The train journey from Ollantaytambo to Machu Picchu takes just under two hours, winding along the sometimes single-track route.
 Clinging to the valley river for most of the voyage, the views from the window are sublime.
 It’s a bit of a no-brainer if you’re wondering how to get from Ollantaytambo to Machu Picchu without hiking.

 Crashing white rapids meander aggressively down the river before turning a bend and settling into a calmer trickle.
 Stone houses sit against the dominating backdrop of the Andes, sometimes complete with a fresh snow dump at the top.

-Inside the tourist class carriage is just as impressive, with rooftop windows, locally crafted table clothes and the chance to enjoy a sweet local drink made of purple corn, Chicha Morada, you are well looked after.
+Inside the tourist class carriage is just as impressive, with rooftop windows, locally crafted tablecloths and the chance to enjoy a sweet local drink made of purple corn, Chicha Morada, you are well looked after.

 Even if you get the aisle seat, you will still have spectacular views thanks to the huge glass windows.